johnmcollier/has-kube-samples/002-query-samples/README.md

-# Create Application
+# Query Samples

-This scenario covers query a list of devfile samples from a Devfile Registry
+This scenario covers querying a list of devfile samples from a Devfile Registry

 1. A [DevfileSampleRequest](input-hasDevfileSampleRequest.yaml) resource is created by a client with the following fields set: